likithjai/drlikith-website/content/_index.md

 +++
-title = "Welcome to My Site"
-template = "index.html"
+template = "home.html"
+[extra]
-page_template = "page.html"
+land = 'en'
 +++

-# Welcome to My Basic Zola Site
+# Welcome

-This is a simple static site built with Zola.
-It demonstrates the basic structure and functionality of a Zola project.

-## What's Here

-- A clean, minimal design
-- A few sample pages
-- Basic navigation
-- Responsive layout

-Explore the site using the navigation above!
+I hope to share things that are interesting and on my mind here. hope you are cozy.